15. Trees

 CAUTION - CHAPTER UNDER CONSTRUCTION!

-A tree is a connected graph that contains no simple circuits.
+A tree is a connected simple graph that contains no cycles.
 Trees are used to model decisions, to sort data, and to optimize networks.

 Key terms and concepts covered in this chapter: